PKU-EPIC/GraspNeRF/README.md

 This repository provides:
 - PyTorch code, and weights of GraspNeRF.
 - Grasp Simulator based on blender and pybullet.
-- Multiview 6-DoF Grasping Dataset Generator and Examples: Coming soon (this or next week).
+- Multiview 6-DoF Grasping Dataset Generator and Examples.

 ## Dependency
 1. Please run